Anacalypsis: Death and later influence

 Higgins died before he was able to complete the final chapter on Christianity.
 Higgins leaves clues, however, that there may be additional layers of meaning in his work, stating in the preface to Vol. I of 'Anacalypsis':

 I think it right to warn my reader, that there are more passages than one in the book, which are of that nature, which will be perfectly understood by my Masonic friends, but which my engagements prevent me explaining to the world at large.

 Decades later, John Ballou Newbrough cited extensively to the Anacalypsis, including Higgins' use of Pandeism, in the notes to Newbrough's 1882 Oahspe Bible.
 Similar, possibly related coinings of Pandeism have occurred elsewhere.
 One author writes of a contemporary religious group in Bali (which is within the geographic realm of Pandeism described by Higgins):

 The empu uses a typical pedanda ketu, "crown" which is tall and red, and a ball.
 Another man leads Pande ceremonies on the island.
 He represents a curious mix of Buddhism, Hinduism, and, if it can be called this, "Pandeism".

 Later references

 Kersey Graves, author of the 1875 book The World's 16 Crucified Saviours, derived "many of the most important facts collated in [his] work" from the Anacalypsis.

-Vsevolod Solovyov, author of the 1895 book, A Modern Priestess of Isis, was alleged to have plagiarized extensively from Higgins, among others.
-The same investigator also alleged similar plagiarism in Madame Blavatsky's 1888, work, The Secret Doctrine.
+Vsevolod Solovyov, author of the 1895 book, A Modern Priestess of Isis, alleged that Madame Blavatsky plagiarized extensively from Higgins (among others) in her 1877 book Isis Unveiled.
+The same investigator also found plagiarism in The Secret Doctrine (1888), also by Blavatsky.

 Twentieth century author Alvin Boyd Kuhn and contemporary author Tom Harpur, both proponents of the Christ myth theory, reference Higgins in their writings, particularly in Harpur's 2004 best-seller, The Pagan Christ.